knative/docs/docs/eventing/getting-started.md

 4. Exit SSH.

-If everything has been done correctly, you should have sent 2 `CloudEvents` to the `foo-display` event consumer and 2 `CloudEvents` to the `bar-display` event consumer.
+If everything has been done correctly, you should have sent 2 `CloudEvents` to the `foo-display` event consumer and 2 `CloudEvents` to the `bar-display` event consumer (should-seen-by-test is sent to *both* `foo-display` and `bar-display`).
 You will verify that these events were received in the next section.

 ## Verifying events were received